nekStab/nekStab/README.md

 [![Documentation Status](https://readthedocs.org/projects/ansicolortags/badge/?version=latest)](https://ricardofrantz.github.io/nekStabDoc/en/master/)

 **nekStab** is a toolbox to conduct bifurcation analyses using the spectral element CFD solver [Nek5000](https://github.com/Nek5000/Nek5000).
-It is released under the ??? licence.
+It is released under the  BSD-3-Clause license.

 The project started in 2010 with the PhD thesis of [Jean-Christophe Loiseau](https://loiseaujc.github.io/) and is build on top of the work of former PhD students of our group such as Frédéric Alizard, Stefania Cherubini, Alessandro Bucci, Mirko Farano, Francesco Picella and [Ricardo Frantz](https://github.com/ricardofrantz).
 Ricardo is the one responsible for having brought together all the previous contributions into a single toolbox.